 - 1. Aggressively dangerous and violent students, staff or visitors shall be managed as outlined by the procedures detailed in the district Code of Conduct. - 2.
-The building administrator will investigate reported threats of violence and will make the determination of disciplinary measure consistent with the District's Code of Conduct.
-Chronic offenders may require a behavior plan or contract, close monitoring, and/or police involvement - 3.
+The building administrator will investigate reported threats of violence and will make the determination of disciplinary measures consistent with the District's Code of Conduct. - 3.
 School administrators must keep records of serious threats and acts of violence and report them annually to the state. - 4.
 Prompt contact with appropriate law enforcement officials is essential in the event of a violent incident.
 These relationships have been established by participation of local response officials on Building-Level Emergency Response Teams.
-These individuals and appropriate means of contact are documented in each Building-Level Emergency Response Plan.
+These individuals and appropriate means of contact are documented in each Building-Level Emergency Response Plan. - 5.
+The district has a zero-tolerance policy for acts of school violence.